rsvim/rsvim.github.io/docs/manual/command_line_interface/initialization.md

 ## 4. Initialize TUI

 Once all configurations are been set, terminal goes into [raw mode](https://en.wikipedia.org/wiki/Terminal_mode) and a default window is created, binded with the default buffer.

-If default buffer is associated with an existing file, the window shows the file contents from the first line.
+If default buffer is associated with an existing file, the window shows the file content from the first line, cursor is placed at the top-left corner of the window (i.e. the first character of the file content) in normal mode.